Our community is facing unprecedented challenges and economic hardship during this time of uncertainty.

 Unfortunately, the small businesses on our islands are not.
 They are facing unprecedented challenges in their day-to-day operations, and need all the help they can get.
 We as a community will be stronger if they survive, if there’s something to build upon once we’ve gone back to the new normal.
 Every little bit will help.

-Donate on the gofundme page online or by e-transfer to firstname.lastname@example.org with the memo: Island Kindness SBS (Small Biz Support).
+Donate by e-transfer to firstname.lastname@example.org with the memo: Island Kindness SBS (Small Biz Support).
 You can also deposit directly at the Pender Island Savings Account Island Kindness Project noting it is for SBS.
 Thank you from the bottoms of our hearts!

 If your business has faced financial challenges implementing COVID-19 safety measures, such as PPE equipment, special equipment, or online service support, you may be eligible for a non-repayable microgrant.
 Please provide us with your details through the confidential form available here.